Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 $43,500

-Phlebotomists who earn a CPT or PBT certification and gain a year of experience typically move into hospital or blood bank roles with shift differentials.
-This stage is where the pay gap between certified and uncertified widens most sharply.
+Phlebotomists who earn a CPT or PBT certification and gain a year of clinical experience typically move into hospital inpatient or blood bank roles with shift differentials.
+This stage is where the pay gap between certified and uncertified phlebotomists widens most sharply.
+Certified early-career phlebotomists earn 10-15% more than uncertified peers at the same experience level.

 3